A Beginner’s Guide to Buying, Selling, Using and Mining Litecoin:

 Litecoin mining, like mining other cryptocurrencies, involves creating blocks on the blockchain ledger that contain transactions completed in Litecoin.
 The process, which can be done by joining a mining pool or going at it solo, can prove to be very rewarding for Litecoin miners.
 Miners can also download and use mining calculators, which determine how profitable a job or set of jobs can be.

 Litecoin miners must first have the necessary software to begin the process.
-Miners must be sure to use scrypt algorithm rather than a hashing algorithm (as is the case with Bitcoin) but both coins use a Proof of Work protocol, meaning that blocks can be mined by solving complex math equations.
+Miners must be sure to use a scrypt algorithm rather than a hashing algorithm (as is the case with Bitcoin) but both coins use a Proof of Work protocol, meaning that blocks can be mined by solving complex math equations.

 Transactions on the blockchain are grouped together into blocks which are then generated by miners who solve the math equation.
 Only one miner can solve each equation, and that miner receives the mining fee for the block.
 Then the whole process starts again.